Owen Gibson: The host nations of the next two World Cups are among those struggling to contain a rising tide of trouble on the terraces

 Well folks, I may not be able to answer this exactly but the fact is its happened before.
 The seventies and eighties in England saw a spike in football violence.
 It was quite often tied in the media to the English movement, the National Front… etc. During this time we were also seeing a push from the Thatcher led government for England to shake off the shackles of old industry and hold up in the cell of emerging industry.
 Plants, factories and mines were closing and more and more people were on the dole to make sure ends meet.

-So put simply if you piss enough people off because you don’t provide them some sort of outlet through occupation or the ability to have an outlet through legal hobbies they make their own.
-Enter football violence, an institution that had been around a lot longer than 1970 but was an outlet for anger and frustration of a group of the community that felt oppressed and disenfranchised.
-Something that is happening again.
+So to put simply, if you piss enough people off because you don’t provide them some sort of outlet through occupation or the ability to have an outlet through legal hobbies, they make their own.
+Enter football violence, an institution that had been around a lot longer than 1970 and was an outlet for anger and frustration for a group of the community that felt oppressed and disenfranchised.
+It seems that this phenomenon is happening again.

 In the article the author mentions Greece’s right wing group, Golden Dawn, and the way they have gone about using football as a platform to vocalize their opinions.
 This is much like the National Front or the English Defense League in the UK.
 So why is football violence again turned to for recruiters?
-Because once again the youth is still feeling the brunt of the countries mistakes.
+Because once again the youth is still feeling the brunt of the country’s mistakes.
 They feel hopeless and angry.
 Greece’s youth unemployment rate is around 50%, give or take, that is ludicrously high and I feel these kids have a right to be angry.
 Sadly, they are just finding the wrong people to believe in.
 Russia is the same way with youth unemployment at about 15%.
-These people know that their best chance to increase their ranks is to get them uneducated, or in some chases to young to have learned different, and feeling disenfranchised and angry.
+These groups in the far right know that their best chance to increase their ranks is to get these kids that are uneducated and jobless.

 I understand not all football violence can be attributed to this reasoning but a fair bit of it can.
 If you want to read more about football hooliganism I suggests looking towards someone more suited to tell you about it such as Bill Buford and his amazing book “Among The Thugs”.